AbdeenM/hobee-application/README.md

 * Google Clients Id, you can follow [these instructions](https://docs.expo.io/versions/v35.0.0/sdk/google/) (Optional, for google login to work)
 * Amazon AWS Account with S3 access rights, you can follow [these instructions](https://aws.amazon.com/s3/getting-started/) (Optional, to save images in your AWS Server)

-Note: AWS is currently commented out to activate it have an amazon bucket setup with the right permissions and edit `screens/createHobee/CreateHobeeScreen.js` and uncomment `line 142` to `line 165`
+Note: AWS is currently commented out to activate it you must have an amazon bucket setup with the right permissions then edit `screens/createHobee/CreateHobeeScreen.js` and uncomment `line 142` to `line 165`

 ## Installation

-Moving Forward this assumes you have everything setup, to install the project either download the .zip file and extract or navigate to an empty directory and clone this repo:
+Moving Forward this assumes you have everything setup, now to install the project either download the .zip file and extract or navigate to an empty directory and clone this repo:
 ```bash
 git clone https://github.com/AbdeenM/hobee-application.git
 ```